shohagrana64/BlogPost/Azure/3. Azure MongoDB/index.md

 ---
-title: Manage MongoDB in GKE Using KubeDB
+title: Manage MongoDB in Azure Using KubeDB
 date: 2021-07-12
 weight: 22
 authors: